 Details of incident or concern:

 Remember to include the 4 W's - Who, What, Where, When.
 Be clear whether this is something you have been told about or something that you have observed directly.
 Include names of anyone else who witnessed the incident or is aware of the concern.

+Include names of anyone else who witnessed the incident or is aware of the concern.
 Refer to the church safeguarding policy if you are unsure what to include.

 Please continue on a separate sheet if necessary

-Have you contacted anyone else (Social Services, Police, LADO, Regional Safeguarding lead, Minister)?
+Have you contacted anyone else (Social Services, Police, LADO, Regional Safeguarding

+lead, Minister)?

 Please give details of who and when below:

 Organisation:

 Name of contact:

 Date of contact:

 This Incident Form should be passed to the Designated Person for Safeguarding (DPS) within 24 hours of any incident or concern arising.
 Do not delay reporting your concerns to the DPS because you do not have all the information requested in this form.
 Where there is an immediate risk of harm, please call the DPS straight away and use this form to follow up on that call.
-Remember if they are no available call the police or social services, do not wait for the DPS to be available.
+Remember if they are e not available call the police or social services, do not wait for the DPS to be available.